Civil death: United States

-In the U.S., the disenfranchisement of felons has been called a form of civil death, as has being subjected to collateral consequences in general.
-The contention is not generally supported by legal scholars.
-Civil death as such remains part of the law in New York, Rhode Island, and the Virgin Islands.
+In the U.S., the disenfranchisement of individuals convicted of felonies has been called a form of civil death, as has being subjected to collateral consequences in general.
+For individuals charged with felonies and sentenced to life imprisonment, their time incarcerated acts as a specific and ongoing civil death.

+Contemporary legal scholarship has expanded the definition of civil death in the United States to include not only individuals subject to life imprisonment (i.e. civil death which results from one singular legislative act of punishment) but also as the result of dozens of smaller losses of civil rights, autonomy, and access which individuals become subject to when they are charged with and convicted of felonies in the United States.
+In addition to losing the right to vote in federal and state elections, these individuals may lose their right to hold certain professional licences, may be subject to restrictions of movement, and may face immediate deportation if they have citizenship with another nation.
+By being subject to a wide variety of punishments and wider consequences undertaken at various levels of the civil and federal legal systems, victims of this civil death are also forced to address each loss individually, leading to a far higher barrier when they attempt to challenge or correct the loss of their rights.

 China

 In China, the concept of civil death is embodied in the punishment known as "Deprivation of Political Rights" (Chinese: 剥夺政治权利), as outlined in Part One, Section 7 of the Criminal Law.
 The deprivation starts from the date on which imprisonment or criminal detention ends or from the date on which parole begins.
 Deprivation of political rights shall, as a matter of course, be in effect during the period in which the principal punishment is being executed.
 While the duration is usually issued between one to five years, Article 57 establishes that individuals sentenced to death or life imprisonment are automatically stripped of their political rights for life.
 If such sentences are later commuted to fixed-term imprisonment, the deprivation period is adjusted to a range of three to ten years.
 Political rights are defined in the Criminal Law as: